iGlobusJob/iglobus-jobsetu-fe/README.md

 ## 📄 License

-This project is private and proprietary.
+This project is licensed under the ISC License.

 ## 👥 Support